Qatar Airways set on launching new Airbus or Boeing cargo jet

 Reuters reported in March that Airbus was gauging interest in a freighter version of its A350 jetliner and Qatar Airways CEO Akbar Al Baker told Reuters on June 4 that Boeing was offering a freighter version of its future 777X passenger jet.

-"We are very keen to be a launch customer be it for the A350F or the 777X freighters," Al Baker said during a forum organised by Bloomberg on Tuesday.
+“We are very keen to be a launch customer be it for the A350F or the 777X freighters,” Al Baker said during a forum organized by Bloomberg on Tuesday.

 The major Airbus and Boeing customer has publicly expressed interest in a new cargo jet since at least April and is interested in a large order, potentially for 30 or more new freighters.
 Its current cargo fleet is 30 Boeing freighters.